 Its compact frame also makes it a good choice for fishing.

 2. ORCA 20-quart cooler – Best Hard Cooler for Solo Kayaking

 If you’re in the market for a small or solo-use cooler but want something with a hard shell, then the Outdoor Recreational Company of America (ORCA) 20-quart cooler is your best bet.

 ORCA is another high-end cooler brand, well-known for the quality of its products.
 Its cooler lineup has somewhat fewer options than its counterparts in Yeti—the two are often considered rivals of a sort—but it ORCA sets itself apart with certain qualities in design and construction.

 The ORCA 20 quart cooler is the smallest of the brand’s lineup.
-It’s just over a foot long, slightly smaller in its other two dimensions, and capable of storing around 15 standard cans with ice.
-This particular model sports a steel handle, which is not found on the larger sizes.
+It’s just over a foot long, slightly smaller in its other two dimensions and capable of storing around 15 standard cans with ice.
+This particular model sports a steel handle, which is not found in larger sizes.

 All the ORCA coolers sport top-quality design: they’re durable, easy-to-use, and they look great.

 But what really sets this brand apart is its insulation.